 Here are some Charity Excellence fundraising skills training resources:

 Is usually less expensive than coaching and is often free.
 WCOMC offer Chair and CEO/Exec mentoring and, for small charities, there’s also the Cranfield Trust.
-The Small Charities Coalition offer skill sharing and volunteer mentors (I used to be one).
-If you're a social entrpreeur, try Expert Impact's Human Lending Library.
+If you're a social entrepreneur, try Expert Impact's Human Lending Library.
 I used them and they were brilliant.
 Or there's the Gunnercooke Foundation.

 You know your people and charity really well, so why not do it yourself?
 It's very low cost, flexible and you might even be able to use it as team development at the same time?